SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 Innovation will never stop and new blockchains with useful features are likely to continue to arise as time goes by.
 So you would want to be able to add support in your ecosystem for any amazing new and popular blockchains that appear, **possibly years into the future**.
 What can you do now to ensure that your contract is likely to have the same address on those blockchains as on the other blockchains that you support?

 Factors that can generally influence the deployment address of a contract include:
+- Contract bytecode which is affected by:
-- Contract code, including spaces and comments;
+  - Contract source code, including spaces and comments;
   - Constructor arguments;
-- Compiler settings including:
+  - Compiler configuration including:
 	  - Solidity version;
       - evmVersion;
       - Whether optimizer is enabled;
       - Number of optimizer runs if optimizer is enabled;
+- Address of the factory contract being used to deploy the contract;
 - Address of the account signing the transaction;
 - Nonce of the account signing the transaction;
-- Address of the factory contract being used to deploy the contract;
 - Address of the account that uses the factory;
 - The salt that you set when using a factory.

 By using keyless deployment and / or keylessly-deployed CREATE2 or CREATE3 factories, some of these factors in this general list are eliminated, e.g. nonce.
 CREATE3 factories in particular eliminate the contract code factor, as the bytecode is no longer used in the calculation of the address.

 But you still need to be careful not to change other factors.
-Once you start doing deployments to live blockchains for production, it's important to try to keep everything the same for future use so that the address will be the same as before.
+Once you start doing deployments to live blockchains for a production environment, it's important to try to keep everything the same for future use so that the address will be the same as before.
 That means not making any further updates to contract code, salt, settings, or maybe even imported packages.
-Consider renaming the project directory by appending the date of your first production deployment and release version number of this repository, to remind that anything in it should no longer be changed.
+Consider renaming the project directory by appending the date of your first production deployment and Github commit hash, to remind that anything in it should no longer be changed.

 In our scripts, compilation artifacts of contracts are retrieved from `artifacts-saved` directory which was created to preserve the exact versions of the factories that were used for deployment.
 Before you start doing any contract deployments for production, you can make changes to your environment but after each change remember to copy the factorys' compilation artifact files under `artifacts` directory (which Hardhat automatically creates) to `artifacts-saved`.

- have not been modified at all, and should always be left as-is.
-Though if new versions of any of the files are released, then we may replace the old copies with new ones in this repository, in which case

 If newer versions of factory contract code from third parties become available, they will be updated in this repository.
 This may cause changes in deployment addresses due to different bytecode.
 So if you ever do need to re-download the repository then instead of downloading the latest version, download the exact commit that you had used before for production deployments.
 If you haven't yet made any production deployments, make a note of the GitHub commit hash when you do in case.

 For your contracts that you want to deploy using a CREATE3 factory, there's no need to use `artifacts-saved` because bytecode isn't used for address calculation in CREATE3, so even after changes in the code or constructor arguments the deployment address will remain the same.
 But you should still keep the many other factors (e.g. compiler version and settings) unchanged.

-For your contracts that you deploy keylessly *without* a factory, you need to ensure that the code, constructor arguments, and environment are unchanged.
+For your contracts that you deploy keylessly *without* a factory, you need to ensure that the code, constructor arguments, and compiler configuration are unchanged.

 ## Issues to be aware of